Lasting power of attorney (LPA) enables another person to look after your affairs, either immediately, or, if you lack mental capacity in the future.

 Contact us

-If you, or someone you know has had or is likely to have their freedom restricted, and you want to talk to someone about it, please call our DoLS team on 01225 47 79 00.
+If you, or someone you know has had or is likely to have their freedom restricted, and you want to talk to someone about it, please contact the DoLS team, email DOLS@BATHNES.GOV.UK or call 01225 47 79 00.